arlette-del/Landmark-detection-for-mosquito-wings/README.md

 The notebooks were originally developed in Google Colab, but can be run locally as well.

 ### Repository Structure
-- /data: placeholder for datasets (main data in Zenodo), and analysis of the dataframe, containing metadata
-- /preprocessing: scrip for preprocessing, creates all Numpys for training and evaluation
-- /training/
--   /training CNN: training scripts and notebooks for all experiments using CNN model
--   /training UNet: training scripts and notebooks for all experiments using UNet model
-- /evaluation: jupyter notebooks for model evaluation
-- /README.md: project documentation
+├── data/ # Placeholder for datasets (main data in Zenodo), incl. dataframe analysis (metadata) │ └── mini_test_data/ # Small example dataset for quick testing ├── preprocessing/ # Script for preprocessing, creates NumPy arrays for training & evaluation ├── training/
+│ ├── cnn/ # Training scripts and notebooks for CNN experiments │ └── unet/ # Training scripts and notebooks for U-Net experiments ├── evaluation/ # Jupyter notebooks for model evaluation └── README.md # Project documentation
 ## Dependencies
 The project requires the following Python libraries: